Selected works of journalism, divided by category:

-Sherrell Dorsey provides visibility for black innovators in Charlotte — A feature for Business North Carolina Magazine about Charlotte entrepreneur Sherrell Dorsey, her startup journey, mission, fundraising experience and future plans.
+Sherrell Dorsey provides visibility for black innovators in Charlotte — A feature for Business North Carolina about Charlotte entrepreneur Sherrell Dorsey, her startup journey, mission, fundraising experience and future plans.
+The story ran in the March 2019 issue.

 Chronic Illness Led This Young Entrepreneur to Solve Her Own Problem, Push Others to Do the Same — Facing a tough medical diagnosis, a 24-year-old UNC-Chapel Hill math and Duke bioethics graduate invents a device to alleviate seizure complications.

-Rewriting the Code Shepherds College Women (Starting with Duke U) into Tech Careers — Triangle-founded nonprofit accepts inaugural class of 150 female student fellows in computer science and technology majors.
+Rewriting the Code Shepherds College Women (Starting with Duke U) into Tech Careers — A Triangle-founded nonprofit accepts its inaugural class of 150 female student fellows in computer science and technology majors.

 Yaheard?
 NC State Startup Reshapes the Way People Debate — These young entrepreneurs created an app that offers a forum for debate that they hope will be more constructive than Facebook and Twitter.